nccgroup/sobelow/findings_guide.md

 ### Severity

 This is a medium severity finding.
 An attacker can create a malicious web page, and when a victim visits the web page, the attacker can force the victim's browser to perform an action in the web application.
+The attacker cannot leak data from the victim through CSRF, it is a write-only attack.
+For example, a banking application vulnerable to CSRF where an attacker can force the victim to make a POST request, transferring money to the attacker.

 ### How to verify this finding